-Further information on the DMO's achievements against its strategic objectives can be found in the DMO's Annual Report and Accounts 2001-2002 and its Business Plan for 2002-2003, all of which can be found on its web site at www.dmo.gov.uk.
+Further information on the DMO's achievements against its strategic objectives can be found in the DMO's Business Plan for 2003-2004, all of which can be found on its web site at www.dmo.gov.uk.

-The DMA's operations in the year ending 31 March 2002 gave rise to net interest revenue of £573 million (1999/2001: £1,072 million) and valuation deficits on market transactions and assets held of £250 million (1999/2001: gain of £77 million), producing a surplus before financing of £323 million (1999/2001: gain of £1,149 million).
-The retained surplus in the year, after financing, produced a deficit of £112 million (1999/2001: gain of £164 million.)
+The DMA's operations in the year ending 31 March 2003 gave rise to net interest revenue of £102 million (2002: £573 million) and valuation gains on market transactions and assets held of £469million (2002: deficit of £250 million), producing a surplus before financing of £571 million (2002: gain of £323 million).
+The retained surplus in the year, after financing, produced a surplus of £735 million (2002: deficit of £112 million).

-The DMO's operations as both the Government's debt manager and its cash manager take place within a policy framework that underpins the DMO's strategic objectives and an annual remit laid down by the Chancellor of the Exchequer.
+The DMO's operations as both the Government's debt manager and its cash manager take place within a policy framework that underpins the DMO's strategic objectives and an annual remit laid down by the Treasury Ministers.
 As far as cash management operations are concerned, although the DMO seeks to conduct its market interactions cost effectively, it also has to take into account the primary requirement to smooth the Exchequer's cash flows and to balance the NLF daily.
 In some circumstances this may reduce the range of available trading strategies that would be open to a commercially driven body.